roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use volume snapshots created from disks.md

         kubectl apply -f snapshot.yaml
         ```

     3. Run the following command to check whether the VolumeSnapshot and VolumeSnapshotContent are created.
-You can also log on to the [Elastic Compute Service \(ECS\) console](https://ecs.console.aliyun.com/#/snapshot/region/cn-hangzhou) to view the snapshot.
+You can also log on to the [ECS console](https://ecs.console.aliyun.com/#/snapshot/region/cn-hangzhou) to view the snapshot.

         Run the following command to view the VolumeSnapshot: